ArcadeCity/arcade-v5/docs/mvp.md

 ### Objectives

 1. Get a userbase of primarily non-technical gig economy users (drivers and riders) interacting meaningfully with Bitcoin on Lightning as soon as possible.
-2. Allow users to begin earning Bitcoin immediately.
+2. Allow users to begin earning and transacting in Bitcoin immediately.

 ### Initial featureset